-- The Museum of Piping “at The National Piping Centre holds three hundred years of piping heritage.
+- The Museum of Piping at The National Piping Centre holds three hundred years of piping heritage.
 Consisting of artifacts from the rich collections of National Museums of Scotland, this is the most authoritative display of its kind anywhere in the world.
 It is next to the Piper’s Tryst Hotel.
 Here is information about visiting the piping centre.

-- Shopping in Glasgow is great.
+- Shopping: Shopping in Glasgow is great.
 Sauchiehall Street is an outdoor pedestrian only street with shops and street musicians.
 St Enoch Centre is an indoor mall that’s a great place to go if it’s raining.
 Buchanan Galleries is a large, clean, modern shopping centre with a good selection of big name stores as well as some independent traders.

 - Kelvingrove Art Gallery And Museum has a large section of Charles Rennie Mackintoshh’s work, Salvador Dalí’s memorable Christ of St John of the Cross, as well as lots of armor and swords.
 Great for Outlander fans to see the broad sword and Claymore they’ve been reading about in Diana’s books.
 See more of my pictures from the Kenvingrove museum here.

 - Take a tour of Glasgow on a hop-on hop-off bus.
 You can find more details here abut the City Sightseeing bus.

 - Kelvingrove Park is “more or less the heart of the West End, tying together several of its neighbourhoods and most famous sites and attractions.
 On a clear, bright morning, the view from the top of the hill at the entrance from Park Circus, down across the River Kelvin towards the spires of Glasgow University and the Kelvingrove Art Gallery and Museum might just be the finest in the city.”
 The bridge in Kelvingrove Park is where we see Claire push a baby carriage as she tries to be a good housewife.
 This is also where Claire sees a bagpiper playing and gives him some money before walking across the park.